reniel-deang/alpha-codecraft/README.md

 - **Jitsi Meet** – Secure and scalable video conferencing
 - **SQLite** – Lightweight development database
 - **Laravel Seeders** – To populate demo/essential data
-- (Optional) **Laravel Breeze / Jetstream** for auth scaffolding
-- (Optional) **Laravel Reverb / Echo / Pusher** for real-time features
+- **Laravel / Pusher** for real-time features

 ## 🔓 Open Source and Copyright Notice

-Code Craft is an educational platform built for learning and community engagement.
+CodeCraft is an educational platform built for learning and community engagement.
 This project makes use of several open-source libraries and tools (such as Laravel, Jitsi Meet, and others) that are respected and acknowledged in their respective licenses.
 All third-party assets, code, and libraries used are credited to their original authors and are used under their corresponding open-source licenses.

 This project is intended for non-commercial, educational, and developmental use only.
 If you plan to reuse or distribute any part of this platform, please ensure compliance with the licenses of the included open-source components.
 We encourage learning, collaboration, and open innovation while respecting the intellectual property of contributors across the open-source community.